Dr. Dayani Siriwardana

 She joined the post-tsunami WSPA/BPT joint project in 2005 to train the veterinarians in surgery and worked for 2 years at the post tsunami rabies control project in the Southern coast of Sri Lanka.
 She has also participated in several international conferences in Thailand and India.
 Dr Dayani’s publications in clinical medicine and surgery for the Sri Lankan Veterinary Association (SLVA) have been widely lauded.
 She joined the Pet Vet Board in 2006

 Dr. Dayani is a member of the Society of Companion Animal Practitioners of Sri Lanka (SCAP) Sri Lanka Veterinary Council (SLVC) and SLVA.
-Dr Dayani has completed the distance learning Pre Masters international certificate in Small Animal Practice through Murdoch University, Australia, and is currently completing the Masters in small animal medicine and surgery.
-She has under gone residential clinical training at Murdoch University in 2011 and the animal recovery centre in Singapore in 2007.
+Dr Dayani has completed the distance learning Pre Masters international certificate in Small Animal Practice in 2011 and the Masters in small animal medicine and surgery in 2013 at Murdoch University Australia.
+She has under gone residential clinical training at Murdoch University in 2011 and the animal recovery center in Singapore in 2007..

 Her main interests include animal welfare, surgery and quality work.
 She hopes to work towards improving the overall quality of animal medicine and welfare in Sri Lanka.